Fish

 Vinegar is yet another powerful option to remove algae from aquarium decorations.
 A natural cleaner, vinegar can help you remove germs and algae through a process of oxidation.

-Make a solution of three parts of water and one part vinegar.
+Make a solution of three parts of water and one part of vinegar.
 Soak your decoration in this solution for 15 minutes and rinse it off under tap water.

 You can even use lemon juice for the same effect.